-Candidate for LSC Member-at-Large
+Candidate for Director-at-Large

-Describe all relevant professional, regulatory, and community experience.
+Describe all relevant professional, regulatory and community experience.